makersacademy/bowling-challenge/README.md

 - Includes all bonus points for strikes/spares/final frame.
 - Travis CI implemented and passing.
 - Important learning step in using Jasmine CLI and linking spec/source files via module.exports
+- Installing npm modules such as ESlint, jasmine CLI etc.

 ### Tools used:
 - Node_JS
 - Jasmine
 - Travis
+- ESlint